lsarrazi/ft_containers_tester/readme.md

 Tests are compiled and run in parallel to maximize performance.

+The majority of the original tests are copies from https://www.cplusplus.com/reference/stl/

 Here is what it looks like:

 ![alt text](./res/tester.png "./test.sh base/list/*")